ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 Intro: "the branches section defines a set of scenarios.
 We'll describe a number of ways you might want to construct simple or complex scenario specifications..."

+Varying parameters can be useful both for exploring different scenarios and for evaluating the uncertainty around , or the sensitivity of the simulation to changes in parameter values.

 Single Parameters variation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^